OfficeDev/office-js-docs-pr/docs/outlook/use-rest-api.md

 > - The add-in's [ID](/javascript/api/manifest/id) must be valid and unique.
 Add-ins hosted in AppSource are automatically assigned a GUID, while privately released add-ins must be manually assigned one in the manifest.
 > - If your add-in caters to multiple customers and isn't hosted in AppSource, the add-in instance used by each customer must use the same manifest ID.
 If your add-in uses a different ID per customer, it isn't eligible for an exemption and must be migrated to Microsoft Graph prior to November 2022.
 >
-> To ensure your add-in's exemption, complete the [REST API add-in verification form](https://aka.ms/RESTCheck) prior to November 2022.
-For more information, see the [Office Add-ins February 2022 community call blog post](https://pnp.github.io/blog/office-add-ins-community-call/office-add-ins-community-call-february-9-2022/).
+> Automatic traffic identification of Outlook add-ins that use the REST service is currently being tested for exemption validation.
+If you'd like to participate in this testing phase, please complete the [REST API add-in verification form](https://aka.ms/RESTCheck) prior to November 2022.
+For more information, see the [Office Add-ins August 2022 community call blog post](https://pnp.github.io/blog/office-add-ins-community-call/office-add-ins-community-call-august-10-2022/).

 ## Get an access token